Archive for the ‘Vancouver’ Category

 Outrage at demolition order for Chinese elders’ Vancouver home – Distraught Chinese tenants of Vancouver benevolent home claim property developer is behind council’s action to evict them

 Volunteer watchmen guard the legacy of Vancouver’s threatened Ming Sun Society

 The frantic festival of demolition continues in Vancouver, a city whose demolition rate is double that of Toronto’s.
 And Toronto is no paragon of heritage either.

-The City of Vancouver is forcing demolition on the 120 year-old building belonging to the Ming Sun Benevolent Society.
-The building, on a significant block of Vancouver’s vanishing old Japantown, currently functions as an SRO with eight units, above an extensive cultural space rented out to an art collective called Instant Coffee.
+The City of Vancouver is attempting to force demolition of the 122 year-old building which belongs to the Ming Sun Benevolent Society.
+The building, on a significant block of Vancouver’s vanishing old Japantown, functioned as a clean well-run SRO with eight units and a community reading and meeting room, all above an extensive cultural space rented out to an art collective called Instant Coffee.
 The art collective produced the poster above.

-The building was structurally damaged when the building next door, for unknown reasons (vandalism? maintenance issues?) cracked and then was hastily ordered demolished by the City.
-By most accounts the City bears some responsibility for this damage.
-Following the damage, the City then condemned the Ming Sun building and barred tenants from entering.
+The building was said to be structurally damaged (it wasn’t) when the building next door, for unknown reasons (vandalism? sabotage? maintenance issues?) cracked and then was hastily ordered demolished by the City.
+By most accounts the City bears responsibility for this situation.
+Following the demolition next door, the City then condemned the Ming Sun building and barred tenants from entering.
+These elderly tenants, mostly Chinese Canadian and First Nations, were evicted without warning.
+They were given no time to collect their belongings.
+The City took no responsibility for finding replacement housing for them, and some went on to sleep rough.
 It now appears that the building will be demolished by this Friday.
 The owner, a Chinese family association, is unable to pay for the demolition and rebuilding and will therefore be forced to sell the lot to the City.